emma-ea/android-shell/README.md

 its not that of a problem for android devices, which they all run a mod version of the linux kernel.

 this is a demo of trying out these classes. familiarity with linux commands is expected.

+## ....
+working commands [ls, ps]
+Basically any linux commands that output result to stdout